Remember to cite LawCareers.Net on your application form if you apply to Clarion Solicitors .

 Our strategy has supported us to achieve double digit growth year on year and the firm continues to secure significant brands as clients from FTSE 100 and major in-bounds through to some of the leading entrepreneurial OMBs in the region.

 Our summer placement scheme is part of the graduate recruitment process and plays an important role in selecting candidates for training contracts.
-If you are selected for one of these placements you will be given the opportunity to work in one of our ten practice areas; corporate, commercial, corporate recovery and insolvency, commercial property, commercial dispute resolution, banking and finance, intellectual property, employment, family or private client.
+If you are selected for one of these placements you will be given the opportunity to work in one of our ten practice areas; corporate, commercial, business restructuring and insolvency, real estate, commercial dispute resolution, banking and finance, intellectual property, employment, family or private wealth.

 During a placement with us you will be given the chance to follow various team members through their day to day workloads and, where appropriate, to meet with clients and attend court hearings.
 In addition, you will be given a number of tasks to complete.
 So you can gain an insight as to what it is really like to be a trainee at Clarion you will have lunch with some of our current trainees and attend a social event one evening with members of our ClarioNet group.
 On the final day of the placement you will undertake a series of assessment tests and have an interview.

 At Clarion, trainees are considered to be part of the team from the very outset.